cmu-sei/iides/examples/source/example1desc.md

 ### Stressor

-Oliver Griffin's internal disputes and a hostile work environment at the CIA (self-imposed) contributed to his decision to steal and leak classified information as revenge for mistreatment.
+Oliver Griffin's internal disputes and a hostile work environment contributed to his decision to steal and leak classified information as revenge for mistreatment.
 This occurred around 2002.

 ### Target

-The targeted asset was classified CIA information related to various operations and techniques disclosed to an unauthorized entity.
-This information was highly sensitive, with varying degrees of sensitivity, and belonged to the CIA.
+The targeted asset was classified information related to various operations and techniques disclosed to an unauthorized entity.
+This information was highly sensitive, with varying degrees of sensitivity, and belonged to the victim organization.

 ### Tactics, Techniques, and Procedures (TTPs)

-Griffin used a personal email account to exfiltrate classified CIA information from the organization's database server to his personal computer in April 2002.
-He then loaded the data onto a removable media disk and planted a backdoor into the CIA's network before his departure.
-After leaving the CIA, Griffin continued to access and exfiltrate classified data by hosting a server on the CIA's network.
+Griffin used a personal email account to exfiltrate classified information from the organization's database server to his personal computer in April 2002.
+He then loaded the data onto a removable media disk and planted a backdoor into the organization's network before his departure.
+After leaving the organization, Griffin continued to access and exfiltrate classified data by hosting a server on the network.

 ## Response and Investigation

 ### Job Details

-The insider was employed as a software engineer in the Center for Cyber Intelligence (CCI) at the CIA from January 2001 to November 2006.
+The insider was employed as a software engineer in the Center for Cyber Intelligence (CCI) from January 2001 to November 2006.
 They had access to sensitive and classified information and held a technical position with significant authorization.

 ### Legal Response